At the moment he’s prepared for his whole career, Biden faces the limits of his power

 But now that his efforts have failed to deter Russia from a massive invasion of its neighbor, Biden faces the urgent question of what to do next.
 The president has said he will not put U.S. troops in Ukraine, but he faces pressure to make the case that democracy will prevail even as Russia exerts its control through tanks and jets.

-For now, that is largely through a buffet of tough sanctions — and a contention that Ukrainians will resist and rise up against the war coming to their doorstep.
+For now, that is largely through a buffet of tough sanctions — and a contention that Ukrainians will resist and rise up against the fighting coming to their doorstep.

 “Liberty, democracy, human dignity — these are the forces far more powerful than fear and oppression,” Biden said Thursday.
 “They cannot be extinguished by tyrants like Putin and his armies.
 They cannot be erased by people — from people’s hearts and hopes by any amount of violence and intimidation.”